Updated:

 only one allowance in the next period).

-and instead of free allowances, companies should be offered
+be reduced, and instead of free allowances, companies should be offered

 support, including